 What you should do is figure out what movements are causing your pain and at what point…and avoid them.
 Sounds obvious, right?
 Most people need to hear this though as most that I have come across have simply just stopped the movement that was hurting all together.

 - If it hurts to do your nightly 20-minute walk at the 20-minute mark, start by walking for 10-15 minutes and slowly build up to 20 minutes.

 - Does it hurt to perform back squats at the gym?
 Try a friendlier back version of the squat-the front squat.

 Pushing through your limits very rarely pays off.
-Pay attention to the pain signals your body is giving you and don’t keep irritating the painful tissue.
-This could cause a delay in your return to full activity.
+Pay attention to the pain signals your body is giving you and don’t keep irritating the painful tissue as this could cause a delay in your return to full activity.

 Most people who injure their backs immediately look for a way to get rid of the pain.
 And why shouldn’t you?